jundalisay/superblist/content/en/material/principles/intro/chapter-04b.md

 - In the Transformative layer, it manifests as stability
 - In the Material layer, it manifests as identity -->

-Everything in existence therefore has varying degrees of identifiability, stability, visuality, temperature, and audibility.
+Everything in existence therefore has varying degrees of identifiability, changeability, visuality, temperature, and audibility.
 The layers work in a hierarchy, with the aether being most superior, and matter being the most inferior.

 ## Unity or Disunity Instead of Order or Disorder